toddamoda/pyyxellsfgffg/docs/source/references/model_groups/photon_collection_models.rst

 :py:class:`~pyxel.data_structure.Photon` array.
 Multiple photon generation models can be linked together one after another.
-The values in the :py:class:`~pyxel.data_structure.Photon` array represent photon flux, so number of photons per pixel area per second.
-Time scale of the incoming flux can be changed in the model arguments.
+The values in the :py:class:`~pyxel.data_structure.Photon` array represent photon flux, i.e. number of photons per pixel area per second.
+The time scale of the incoming flux can be changed in the model arguments.

 .. _photon_collection_create_store_detector: